AudioKit/AudioKit/README.md

 ## Playgrounds

-Because OSX Playgrounds have very different capabilities from iOS Playgrounds, we have two sets of playgrounds for each OS.
+Because Playgrounds have very different capabilities depending on whether they are for OSX or iOS, we have two sets of playgrounds for each OS.
 At this point tvOS behaves very much like iOS so there is no set of playgrounds explicitly for tvOS.

 ### AudioKit for iOS Playgrounds
 There are many playground pages within the AudioKit for iOS Playground.
 Each playground includes a demo of a node or operation or an example of sound design.
 The first playground is a Table of Contents and the second one is just a Hello World to prove whether or not you have things set up correctly on your machine.
 After the first few playgrounds, you should consider jumping around to whatever interests you.
 Since Apple doesn't provide much of a way to organize playgrounds, the best place to see how playgrounds are grouped together is to look at the http://audiokit.io/playgrounds/ where you can also see videos of the playgrounds in action.